-The DevOps thinking has become an established part of companies and development teams relying on agile methodologies.
+DevOps thinking has become an established part of companies and development teams relying on agile methodologies.
 The combination of agile methodologies and DevOps are in essence to provide continuous integration and continuous deployment to speed up the integration, deployment and testing, plus improve the quality of the application.
-Getting the mobile app instantly from the build system to real device where the application can be thoroughly tested improves the overall process velocity and makes the bug fixing easier and faster.
+Getting the mobile app instantly from the build system to a real device where the application can be thoroughly tested improves the overall process velocity and makes the bug fixing easier and faster.

 The DevOps in mobile means incorporating the continuous integration and testing process tightly with the delivery and deployment, and wrapping up everything in continuous operations.
 Developers – and development in general – focus on building the actual product while relying on their own relevant tools for them.
-The quality assurance (QA) is stakeholder that is interested (and responsible) in testing those regressions, performance of the product, and preferably automating as many aspects of the testing flow as possible.
+The quality assurance (QA) is a stakeholder that is interested (and responsible) in testing those regressions, performance of the product, and preferably automating as many aspects of the testing flow as possible.
 The operations maintain the continuous build, integration, deployment and delivery environments, and take care of those releases.
 When combining all these three different functions into one holistic approach Mobile DevOps can be used as a definition.

-3 Rule of Thumbs in Mobile DevOps
+3 Rule of Thumbs in Mobile DevOps for App Testing

 Mobile DevOps is an approach that focuses on communication, integration, deployment, automation and measurement of collaboration between app developers, testers (QA folks) and the operations.
 The whole thing is to acknowledge the interdependence nature of this approach and rely on the right tools, methods and infrastructure in order to develop, deliver and test apps faster and more efficiently.